sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     - scalability is not availability (redundances - replica in k8s)
     - in pcf we don't have replicas  - it has instances
     - platform operator will replace vm - unplanned maintenance
-      - spin 3 instances instead of 1 (this is availability?)?
+      - spin 3 instances instead of 1 (this is availability)
-    - what about a case where an instance can handle only x number of requests (this is scalability??)
+    - what about a case where an instance can handle only x number of requests (this is scalability)

-    - user sessions in web app, 20 year pattern - same instance handles the requests from the same user - but we cannot do this in pcf because gorouter will do round-robin
+    - user sessions used in web app, this is 20 year pattern same instance handles the requests from the same user - but we cannot do this in pcf because gorouter will do round-robin load balancing
-      - green field projects - it should not be a problem spring session project
+      - green field projects - it should not be a problem use spring session project

    - auto-scaler is a bonus project so skip it if you don't have time